johnsto/goserve/README.md

 ## Configuration

-By default, `goserve` will serve the current directory on port 8080 when run without any parameters.
+By default, `goserve` will serve the current directory via HTTP on port 8080 when run without any parameters.
 If a path argument is provided, `goserve` will serve from that directory instead.

 Alternatively, a configuration file can be specified using the `-config` parameter for more advanced options.

 ### Command-line configuration

 For cases where only one directory is being served, and there are no need for redirects or custom error handling, the command line is usually sufficient.
-For example, to serve the contents of `/var/www/` over HTTPS, you might use:
+For example, to serve the contents of `/var/www/` to the world over HTTPS, you might use:

 ```
-goserve -http=false -https=true -https.cert=my.cert -https.key=my.key /var/www
+goserve -http=false -https=true -https.cert=my.cert -https.key=my.key -https.addr="0.0.0.0:443" /var/www
 ```

 The following parameters are supported: